ksh-community/docs/workflow-HowTo.md

 # Pull Request (PR) / Workflow HowTo

 ## Clone the clone
 Before you start working on a fix or feature, you should clone the [**ksh repository**](https://github.com/ksh-community/ksh) - here we refer to it using the term **upstream**.
-You can do that by cloning the repository suing git directly.
+You can do that by cloning the repository using git directly.
 However, to be able to create and submit PRs you need to have your own **ksh** clone on github.com.
 Clicking the [**Fork**](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) button on the upper right of the [**ksh repository**](https://github.com/ksh-community/ksh) accomplishes this.
-As soon as finished it redirects you to your ksh clone: here we refer to it using the term **origin**.
+As soon as it is finished, it redirects you to your ksh clone: here we refer to it using the term **origin**.

 However, you probably do not wanna edit files remotely (via Github WebUI) and you want/should test your changes on your preferred machine and OS.
 So you should clone your `origin` to this machine/OS - here we refer to this new clone using the term **local**.
 Via CLI it is as easy as:
 ```